 a long time ago.
 It is IMPORTANT to realize that BMW's tire pressures were always a compromise.

+MADE.
 BMW's compromise was between comfort, handling, and tire life.
-BMW continued this practice,
+BMW continued this

-more or less; up through the ~1985 model year.
-After that time, pressures are more realistic for better
+practice, more or less; up through the ~1985 model year.
+After that time, pressures are more

 Because of these things, IN GENERAL, BMW's tire pressure recommendations in their owners